fhmwg/current-tags/essential-overview.md

 ### Person Face Tags
 A person in an image may be referenced by a face tag (coordinates within the image).
+Person face tags are encouraged, but optional.
 In addition to the face tag, the person name should be added to the list of persons in the image.

 ## Metadata properties